Mental Health and Wellbeing

 The Pomodoro technique is a study technique where you set aside a small period of time (I go for 30 minutes) and then rest at once after that small period of time.
 During your study period, you will be working intensely and then relaxing afterwards.

-You can find more about study techniques on my blog post about Studying Smarter
+You can find more about study techniques on Donald’s blog posts about studying smarter and managing your time on the links below.